-SGSR E-mail 3: The School of Graduate Studies and Research will send a final e-mail clearing you to begin working as a graduate assistant (GA).
+Office of Graduate Education and Academic Planning E-mail 3: The Office of Graduate Education and Academic Planning will send a final e-mail clearing you to begin working as a graduate assistant (GA).
 This e-mail will include a checklist of tasks to complete before your first day of work as a GA.